zzjc1234/Pre/poems.md

 ## Thesis

-Dead Poet Society is worth watching because the poems quoted in this movie are both emotionally touching and intellectually inspiring.
+Dead Poet Society is worth watching because the poems quoted in this movie are both emotionally touching and intellectually inspiring./////ADD

 ## Intro